KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/metadata.md

 ## DBus Runner Properties

-For DBus runners, the metadata is written in a desktop file.
+For DBus runners, the metadata is written in a `.desktop` file.
 At runtime, KRunner parses this and converts it to a JSON representation to simplify the internals.

 The most important key for DBus runners is `X-Plasma-API`, which is used to internally identify DBus runners and determine their supported API.
 This can have the value `DBus` or `DBus2`.
 With `DBus2`, the `Config` method of the DBus interface will be called, which allows for runtime configuration.
 In addition to that, `X-Plasma-DBusRunner-Service` must be defined.
 This tells KRunner what DBus service name it should query.
-In case there are multiple ones, the service can end with a `*` at the end, for example `org.kde.testrunner.*`.
+In case there are multiple service names, the value for `X-Plasma-DBusRunner-Service` can end with a `*` at the end, for example `org.kde.testrunner.*`.
 Also, KRunner needs to know under which path in the service the runner is registered.
 This is defined using `X-Plasma-DBusRunner-Path`.

 **Providing Usage Help**: Since DBus runners can not directly use the [RunnerSyntax](docs:krunner;RunnerSyntax), it is possible to define a list of supported syntaxes in the metadata.